What is HETN?

-- HETN supports the philosophy of nutrition in a food form, and has challenged the beliefs of International Agencies (WHO, WFP, the Global Fund, World Vision, GAIN) and the Food Industry (Nestle, Nutriset) concerning nutrient form.
+- HETN has supported the philosophy of nutrition in a food form, and has challenged the beliefs of International Agencies (WHO, WFP, the Global Fund, World Vision, GAIN) and the Food Industry (Nestle, Nutriset) concerning nutrient form.
 This has included criticism of Plumpy’Nut

 - HETN facilitated a pilot study assessing the impact of e’Pap on the health and well-being of crèche children and adult TB patients in South Africa.
 The outcomes from this study were delivered through multiple presentations in South Africa, Botswana, Israel and other international venues.

-- HETN's CEO, Geoff, has spoken at many meetings, both local and international.
+- As HETN's CEO, Geoff spoke at many meetings, both local and international.
 He has written blogs.
 He has been on a lecture tour.
 He has written a book - Life is a Fatal Illness - and several pamphlets.
 He has spoken on radio and television.
 He has answered numerous nutrition queries on social media.

 He had extensive working knowledge and practice in Swaziland, ranging from family healthcare to employee well-being.
 He was active in promoting HIV awareness and training in the late 80s.

 As an holistic practitioner, Geoff has developed his interest and awareness of the significant role nutrition can and should play in health.
 He now lives with his wife, Penny, on the farm - Saint Laurent - in France, where they practise permaculture.